 - Foster Small Business Success

 - Promote Innovation in Technology and Process

-- Strengthen the Defense Industrial Base and Workforce
+- Act as a Thought Leader to Strengthen the Defense Industrial Base and Workforce

 NDIA Divisions facilitate government and industry interchanges, offering a wide array of opportunities to contribute ideas, make recommendations, and participate in objective studies and analyses with government.
 The Divisions maintain close contact with representatives of appropriate government agencies and, through their constructive counsel, have become institutions in American defense-industry relationships.